 The MBA program at ISB follows the European 1-year model whereas IIMA follows the US-style, 2-year MBA.
-Therefore, ISB demands a shorter career-break but IIMA requires a longer interruption of 2-years.
+Therefore, ISB demands a shorter career-break, but IIMA requires a longer interruption of 2-years.
 Though ISB provides a minimum classroom contact of 680 hours, similar to US’ B-schools, IIMA’s course is obviously a more in-depth learning experience.

-2) Class Profile
+3) Incoming Class Profile

-Gone are the days when IIMA’s class would absorb 60% of students (Class of 2011) with less than 1 year of experience.
-The Class of 2015, for instance had 29% with 1-2 years of experience, 17% with less than 1 year of experience, and 25% with no experience, taking the total of IIMA students with less than 1-year experience to 42%, an 18% drop during a 5-year period.
-The corresponding figures for ISB tell a different tale altogether.
-For the class of 2015, ISB PGP class had an average 5 years of experience, proving that ISB is suited for experienced professionals who need a shorter more intensive management education.
+For the class of 2018, ISB PGP class had an average 4.6 years of experience, proving that ISB is suited for experienced professionals who need a shorter more intensive management education.
 As for IIMA, it is longer, more extensive and is just right for candidates with less experience.

-When you compare the diversity of the background within the Engineering domain, ISB attracts a much diverse group (IT/ITES, Consulting, Banks, Oil/Energy, Manufacturing, and Telecom) while IIMA admits a more traditional group (IT/ITES, Industry, Consulting, Finance and PSU/Govt).
+When you compare the diversity of the background within the Engineering domain, ISB attracts professionals from IT/ITES, Consulting, Banks, Oil/Energy, Manufacturing, and Telecom while IIMA admits a more traditional group (IT/ITES, Industry, Consulting, Finance and PSU/Govt).

 IIMA is considered as the world’s toughest MBA program to get into with a mind-boggling acceptance rate of just 0.1%.
 To squeeze your way into the hallowed gateways of this school you would need to be in the top 1 percentile in the CAT exam or if you’re an international candidate, a minimum GMAT score of 700.
 After filtering candidates through CAT and GMAT, a personal interview is conducted that is followed by a final selection that takes into account academics and work experience, with a higher privilege given to academic.
 Interestingly, IIMA treats any experience over 2 years as being equivalent to just 2 years.